confluentinc/librdkafka/tests/fuzzers/README.md

 sudo python3 infra/helper.py build_fuzzers librdkafka
 sudo python3 infra/helper.py run_fuzzer librdkafka FUZZ_NAME
 ```
-where FUZZ_NAME references the name opf the fuzzer.
-Currently the only fuzzer wave is fuzz_regex
+where FUZZ_NAME references the name of the fuzzer.
+Currently the only fuzzer we have is fuzz_regex